shafr/esp-canary/README.md

 ## What

+This is simple `ESP-8266` or `ESP-32`-based canary application that:
+* connects to a local Wifi:
-This is simple `ESP-8266` or `ESP-32`-based canary application that acts as a server on local network and notifies you if it is being accessed or scanned.
+* acts as a Tomcat server
+* listens to a different Ping type requests on local network
+* notifies you if it is being accessed or scanned via `Telegram`

-Ideally Nmap scan of services should return same results as real server.
-Any type of scan or connection attempt should notify you.
+Before [#27](https://github.com/shafr/esp-canary/pull/27) it had also MQTT / E-mail capabilities, but I found that unused on one side and uses to much memory & there were no sense of having canary that would store access attempts for later investigation.
+It has to be instant - so you can react as soon as something happens.

 ## Why
 My home network had grown exponentially with each added device: laptops, phones, nas, RPi's, smart-home devices.
 Even with correctly configured firewall - each of them poses a security threat.